cermak-petr/actor-firmy-cz-scraper/README.md

 ### Output

 Output is stored in a dataset.
-Each item is an information about an actor.
+Each item is information about a company.
 Example:

 ```
 {